iceyouyou/UUCustomRoot/README.md

 A category that makes UINavigationController can pop to any specified UIViewController in it's stack.

 ## Usage
-Think a UINavigationController stack like this.
-And we want to pop to [aViewController] from [cViewController].
+For example, think a UINavigationController stack like this.
+Currently [cViewController] is Showing on the screen.
+How can we pop back to [aViewController]?
 ```objective-c
 ----------------------
 | cViewController    | <-- showing UIViewController